 Keep in mind that gambling can be exhausting because of the mental effort of following the game and playing your strategy.
 The Las Vegas Convention and Visitors Bureau reports that most gamblers play about four hours a day, and then enjoy other attractions, such as sports, shows, shopping, and other pursuits.

 6. Whether you’re winning or losing, increase or decrease your bets gradually

-Unless you have a near unlimited bankroll, increasing or decreasing bets drastically only increase short-term variance and your odds of going bust, which isn’t good if you want to play a long session.
+Unless you have a near-unlimited bankroll, increasing or decreasing bets drastically only increases short-term variance and your odds of going bust, which isn’t good if you want to play a long session.

 7. Limit how much you drink and never play when you are tired

 There’s a reason why those drinks are free and keep coming.
-The casino knows that alcohol impairs people’s judgement and makes them take more risks.
+The casino knows that alcohol impairs people’s judgment and makes them take more risks.
 Have fun, but don’t get too crazy or you might end up putting more money at risk than you’re comfortable with.
-Similarly, playing casino games when you’re tired impairs your judgement and makes you more error-prone.
+Similarly, playing casino games when you’re tired impairs your judgment and makes you more error-prone.